maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

     - Now execute merge of `work` branch to the `master` branch as follows - From the status bar, click on **Git:master** which is your current branch in Android Studio, and select **work -> origin/work** and click **Merge**<br><br>
     ![Current Weather](https://raw.githubusercontent.com/maanmehta/screenshots/master/branches/merge01.png)<br><br>
     ![Current Weather](https://raw.githubusercontent.com/maanmehta/screenshots/master/branches/mergedWorkToMaster01.png)<br><br>
-    - At this point, even though it seems that your merge has been completed, but it has only been completed on your local computer and has not been pushed to the (Github) server.
-You can verify this by checking on the Github website and you will notice that indeed the changes from the `work` branch have not been reflected on the `master` branch on the server.
+    - At this point, even though it seems that your merge has been completed, but it has only been completed on your local branches and has not been pushed to the remote branches on the Github server.
+You can verify this by checking on the Github website and you will notice that indeed the changes from the `work` branch have not been reflected on the remote `master` branch on the server.
-    - Now `Push` your merge to the Github server
+    - Execute `Push` to merge your changes to the Github server

-# 5. Delete your `work` branch
+# 5. Delete `work` branch

 Usually once a working branch is merged with the `master` branch, its purpose is done and we should delete it.
-One thing we need to be concious about is that we need to delete the "remote" branch on the Github server and not just the local branch on your local computer.
+One thing we need to be conscious about is that we need to delete the "remote" branch on the Github server and not just the local branch on your local computer.

 Following are some of the ways, you can delete a branch:
 - Android Studio